 How Bagster Works

-The Bagster from Waste Managment is a small, portable, 3 cubic yard bag made of tough, woven material.
+The Bagster from Waste Management is a small, portable 3 cubic yard bag made of tough, woven material.

 It's for single use, and you must first purchase the bag.